Constantine Phipps, 5th Marquess of Normanby

 Constantine Edmund Walter Phipps, 5th Marquess of Normanby (born 24 February 1954), is a British peer, novelist, poet, and entrepreneur.

-Early life
+Early life and education

-Lord Normanby is the son of the Oswald Phipps, 4th Marquess of Normanby and The Honourable Grania Guinness, daughter of the 1st Baron Moyne.

-He was educated at Eton College, Worcester College, Oxford and City University of London.
+Lord Normanby is the son of Oswald Phipps, 4th Marquess of Normanby and the Hon.
+Grania Guinness, a member of the Guinness brewing family and a daughter of Walter Guinness, 1st Baron Moyne.
+He was educated at Eton, Worcester College, Oxford, and City University of London.